Vista Radio

-Vista Radio Ltd. (also formerly known as Vista Broadcast Group) is a Canadian radio broadcasting company.
+Vista Radio Ltd. (also formerly known as Vista Broadcast Group) is a Courtenay, British Columbia-based media company.
+Owned by Westerkirk Capital, Vista is the second-largest owner of radio stations in Canada.

 The company only owned stations in British Columbia until 2007, when it expanded outside the province by acquiring an existing station in Yellowknife, Northwest Territories and launching a new one in Grande Prairie, Alberta.
-It has since also expanded into Ontario, with the acquisition of Haliburton Broadcasting Group in 2012.
+With its acquisition of Haliburton Broadcasting Group, the company expanded into Ontario in 2012.
+In 2025, the company acquired 21 additional British Columbia stations from Bell Media.

+History

 Vista Radio was founded by Paul Mann, Jason Mann, Margot Micallef, Barb Fairclough and Bryan Edwards in 2004.

-On April 23, 2012, Vista announced a deal to acquire Haliburton Broadcasting Group, a broadcast group with 24 stations in small or mid-sized markets in Ontario, in cooperation with Westerkirk Capital.
+On April 23, 2012, Vista announced that it had agreed to be acquired by Westerkirk Capital.
+With support from the new owner, Vista announced a concurrent agreement to acquire Haliburton Broadcasting Group, a broadcast group with 24 stations in small to mid-sized markets in Ontario.
 The deal was approved by the CRTC on October 19, 2012.

+In July 2017, Vista announced its intent to sell CJUI-FM in Kelowna to Avenue Radio, Ltd., a company owned by former CILK-FM owner Nicholas J. Frost.
+In September 2023, Vista announced that it would acquire CAB-K Broadcasting, owner of two radio stations in Olds, Alberta and one in Vegreville.

+On February 8, 2024, Bell Media announced that it would sell 21 of its radio stations in British Columbia to Vista Radio.
+The applications were approved by the CRTC on February 13, 2025.
+In April, Bell also reached an agreement to add Vista's current and future stations to iHeartRadio Canada.
+Vista relaunched all 21 stations under new brands on April 14, with most of the Move Radio stations rebranded as Go FM, Bounce Radio stations rebranded as Summit, and Pure Country mostly rebranded under Vista's existing country brand The Ranch.

+In May 2025, Vista filed an application to acquire CJGY-FM in Grand Prairie, Alberta from Golden West Broadcasting.

 Stations

+Many of Vista's stations operate under standardized brands, including: